 Portrait of Ruthe Zuntz © Ruthe Zuntz

-Not even three months after our art vending machine was filled with another 1.400 commisioned art objects, it’s sold out.
-Visitors to the museum may have pulled a picture by Ruthe Zuntz out of the machine: one of her “PHOTOMAT: Challenging WallMAT” pieces, as the photographer entitled her series of square dibond aluminum prints incorporating ten different motifs.
-Right now, these images might be sparkling in many new households – like Ruthe herself whom I recently met.
+Less than three months after our art vending machine was filled with another 1,400 commissioned art objects, it has sold out.
+Visitors to the museum might have pulled a picture by Ruthe Zuntz from the machine.
+Pieces from her “PHOTOMAT: Challenging WallMAT” series, as the photographer entitled her square Dibond aluminum prints which cover ten different motifs, could be sparkling in many new households – like Ruthe herself whom I recently met.

 Ruthe, you’re actually known for large, space-filling installations.
 And yet, for the art vending machine you produced a series of small photo prints.
 How did that happen?

-I found the project really exciting because it matches one of my basic principles: → continue reading
+I found the project really exciting because it matches one of my basic philosophies: → continue reading

 Preparing for the Educational Program on the Exhibition “The Creation of the World”